Jordan Allen

 Featured work

-Four projects that show architecture, modernization, AI workflow development, and full-stack product execution.
+Four projects that show AI workflow development, healthcare modernization, specialized product logic, and full-stack operational software.
 Confidential work is intentionally anonymized.

 AI-Assisted Sales iOS App